Keeping In Touch With N.U.in Students

 Social Networks & Facebook

-When posting in these groups, we ask that you please do not post any private information (address, phone number, scholarship information, email address, test scores, GPA, etc.).
+When posting on social media, we ask that you please do not post any private information (address, phone number, scholarship information, email address, test scores, GPA, etc.).
 We are not responsible or liable, directly or indirectly, for any damage or loss caused or alleged to be caused by, or in connection with, the posting of any private information on these pages.
 We reserve the right to edit or remove any posts that may contain confidential, offensive, or derogatory content, and to block or remove members from the group for posting such content.
 If you need to discuss a confidential matter with the N.U.in staff, please contact us directly at [email protected] or +1.617.373.6447.

 Email communications from Northeastern University and The N.U.in Program will be sent primarily to students via their Northeastern email addresses, which are created as soon as students activate their myNortheastern portal.
 Parents will receive some communications, but students are encouraged to initiate their own inquiries and problem-solve during their time abroad.